URLhttps://learnscript.net/en/obs-python-scripting/scripts/

 Script Settings written via the script_unload function when OBS is closed are not stored locally

-Although OBS calls the script_unload function for Python scripts when it is closed, writes to Script Setting Items may be “invalidated” because they will not be stored locally by OBS, unlike clicking the Reload Scripts Button in the Scripts Window.
+Although OBS calls the script_unload function when it is closed, writes to Script Setting Items may be “invalidated” because they will not be stored locally by OBS, unlike clicking the Reload Scripts Button in the Scripts Window.

 The best way to save important data is to define the function script_save rather than script_unload, although the previous example demonstrated the opposite.